-5.6.9 Slope and Alignment
+5.4.11 Slope and Alignment

-The minimum slope for Service Connections shall be 2% (1⁄4 inch per foot).
-In unusual conditions, a slope of 1% (1/8 inch per foot) may be proposed by the Owner's Engineer and approved by the District.
-Maximum slope for Service Connections shall be a 100% slope (45 degrees).
+The minimum slope for Service Connections shall be 2-percent (1⁄4-inch per foot).
+In unusual conditions, a slope of 1-percent (1/8-inch per foot) may be proposed by the Owner's Developer's Engineer and approved by the District.
+Maximum slope for Service Connections shall not be greater than 100-percent slope (45-degrees).
 All changes in alignment or slope of the pipe shall be made with manufactured fittings.
-No bends greater than 22.5 degrees, and a totaling 45 degrees shall be allowed.
-Any piping system constructed on private property shall be required to obtain a plumbing permit issued by the local jurisdictional plumbing authority, such as the city or County.
+No bends greater than 22.5-degrees, and a totaling 45-degrees shall be allowed.
+Any piping system constructed on private property shall be required to obtain a plumbing permit issued by the applicable jurisdictional plumbing authority, such as a city or the County.

-5.6.10 Minimum Depth
+5.4.12 Minimum Depth

-The minimum depth of the service connection shall be 6 feet deep at the edge of the right-of-way or Public Sanitary Sewer Easement.
+The minimum depth of the Service Connection shall be 6-feet deep at the edge of the Right-of-Way or Public Sanitary Sewer Easement.
 Service connections which cannot be laid at the required minimum depth shall be reviewed and approved by the District on case-by-case basis.

-5.6.11 Detectable Markings
+5.4.13 Buried Detectable Tape

-Green detectable metallic tape labeled "CAUTION BURIED SEWER LINE BELOW" shall be installed 6 inches above the service connection pipe along its entire length from the tee connection at the mainline to the top of the green 2 x 4 stake.
+Green detectable metallic tape labeled "CAUTION BURIED SEWER LINE BELOW" shall be installed 6-inches above the Service Connection pipe along its entire length from the tee connection at the mainline to the top of the green 2-inch x4-inch stake.